Cold Health Alert issued for the North East

-The amber alert was triggered due to a forecasted prolonged cold spell, which poses significant health risks, especially for:
+The yellow alert was triggered due to a forecasted prolonged cold spell, which poses health risks, especially for:

 UKHSA warned that the cold weather could lead to increased demand on health services, and a rise in risks like heart attacks, strokes, and chest infections.
 They advised checking on vulnerable individuals and following guidance on staying safe during cold weather.